Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes

-As described by the below theorem, the topological condition of the $\mathbf{BB}_{N}(f,g)$ code can be checked by considering the $\mathbb{Z}_p$ counterparts of this code for all $p\mid N$, namely $\mathbf{BB}_{p}(f,g)$ code, whose polynomials is defined over $R_p=\mathbb{Z}_p[x^{\pm},y^{\pm}]\cong R/pR$. \begin{thm} The $\mathbf{BB}_N(f,g)$ code is topological if and only if for all prime $p\mid N$, the $\mathbf{BB}_p(f,g)$ code is topological. \end{thm} We present the proof in Appendix~\ref{app1}.
+As described by the below theorem, the topological condition of the $\mathbf{BB}_{N}(f,g)$ code can be checked by considering the $\mathbb{Z}_p$ counterparts of this code for all $p\mid N$, namely $\mathbf{BB}_{p}(f,g)$ code, whose polynomials is defined over $R_p=\mathbb{Z}_p[x^{\pm},y^{\pm}]\cong R/pR$. \begin{thm} The $\mathbf{BB}_N(f,g)$ code is topological if and only if for all prime $p\mid N$, the $\mathbf{BB}_p(f,g)$ code is topological. \end{thm} We present the detailed proof in Appendix~\ref{app1}.
 Applying Theorem~\ref{lem:topo_prime_factors} leads to a convenient criterion for topological order, presented in the following corollary. \begin{cor} The $\mathbf{BB}_N(f,g)$ code is topological if and only if the quotient module

-is finite. \end{cor} The detailed proof of this criterion is offered in Appendix~\ref{app1}.
-As we discuss in the following section, if the BB code is topological, $\mathcal{Q}$ describes the anyon types of electric charges of this model, implying the total number of anyon types is finite.
-This result aligns with the general result that all topological excitations of translationally invariant 2D stabilizer codes are mobile~\cite{Ruba2024}.
+is finite, where $(f,g)$ denotes the ideal generated by polynomials $f$ and $g$. \end{cor} The proof of this criterion is offered in Appendix~\ref{app1}.
+As we discuss in the following section, if the BB code is topological, $\mathcal{Q}$ describes the anyon types of the electric charge sector of this model, implying the total number of anyon types is finite.
+This result aligns with the general mobility theorem for topological excitations of translationally invariant 2D stabilizer codes in Ref.~\cite{Ruba2024}.

-\subsection{Anyon types and fusion Rules}
+\subsection{Anyon types and fusion rules}

 In a topologically ordered phase, a fundamental problem is to classify its anyonic excitation patterns.
 Two anyonic excitations belong to the same type if they can be transformed into each other by local operators, and the fusion rules specify how combining two anyons can yield a composite excitation with a possibly different anyon type.
 In this subsection, we investigate how to obtain the anyon types and fusion rules of the BB code via its polynomial representation.